 Harrison also claimed he “worked closely” with the FBI’s Behavioural Science Unit in Quantico, Virginia, for six months in 1982.

-At his live events and press releases, the self-proclaimed “master of true crime” bragged about coming face-to-face with the most notorious serial killers, such as John Wayne Gacy, Ted Bundy, Henry Lee Lucas, Aileen Wuornos, Jeffrey Dahmer, and Peter Sutcliffe, who supposedly told the author, “You seem completely indifferent to me.
+During his live events and press releases, the self-proclaimed “master of true crime” boasted about his encounters with some of the most infamous serial killers, including John Wayne Gacy, Ted Bundy, Henry Lee Lucas, Aileen Wuornos, Jeffrey Dahmer, and Peter Sutcliffe, who supposedly told the author, “You seem completely indifferent to me.
 I’m scared of you.”

-However, less than a year later, the book has been withdrawn from sale after Harrison’s claims to have interviewed serial killers were called into question.
+However, less than a year later, the book was withdrawn from sale after Harrison’s claims to have interviewed the forementioned serial killers were called into question.

-Seven former FBI agents who Harrison claimed to have worked with told the reporters they had no idea who the disgraced author was.
+Seven former FBI agents, who Harrison claimed to have worked with, told the reporters they had no idea who the author was.

-“Any claim that he conducted interviews of those serial killers is completely false,” now-former FBI profiler Mark Safarik told the media.
+“Any claim that he conducted interviews of those serial killers is completely false,” now-former FBI profiler Mark Safarik told the press.

-After the evidence surfaced, Harrison deleted all of his social media accounts – but not before he left an apology message on Facebook, saying he was “weak and vulnerable and utterly useless at decision making” and “was introduced into sensationalizing events by promoters who often sent out the misleading blurb.”
+After the evidence surfaced, Harrison deleted all of his social media accounts – but not before he posted an apology on Facebook, claiming he felt “weak, vulnerable, and utterly inept at decision-making.”

 Harrison also accused promoters of forcing him into sensationalizing the events, claiming it was their idea to circulate misleading information.